Euphorbia Ascot Rainbow is an evergreen, bushy sub-shrub from the family Euphorbiaceae, originating from Australia.

 - Water thoroughly.

 This plant type doesn’t experience any significant disease or pest problems.

-It has a high resistance to the powdery mildew.
+It has a high resistance to powdery mildew.

 However, be on a lookout for:

-It is not only deer resistant but is also rabbit resistant.
+It is not only deer resistant but also rabbit resistant.

 Is This Euphorbia Plant Toxic Or Poisonous?